Complete installation guide

 • Paper 1.21.11 for backend servers

-• LuckPerms is optional for rank/group metadata and permission assignment
+• LuckPerms is optional for rank prefixes and permission assignment

-• PlaceholderAPI is optional for dynamic placeholders in server-controlled templates
+• PlaceholderAPI is optional for placeholders inside trusted server-controlled templates

-CoreChatX currently ships as two separate runtime jars.
-Install each jar only on the platform it was built for.
+CoreChatX ships two runtime jars.
+Install each jar only on the platform it was built for, and keep Paper and Velocity jars on the same CoreChatX version.

 • Paper jar: corechatx-paper-<version>.jar